selectxfromxwhere/selectxfromxwhere/README.md

 I am currently working on my degree courses, the Nand2Tetris project, MIT's Programming in Python Course, and The Odin Project's full-stack Web Development course.
 Looking to contribute to Open Source projects and collaborate on smaller academic or personal interest projects

 I love mentoring and helping out other students and career changers, ask me about anything.

-Interested in Software and Firmware engineering intern and junior opportunities.